Wonders of Maharashtra

 - Forts.
 Warfare between ancient and medieval Indian states and talent of military engineers has led to construction of hundreds of forts.
 Here are found some of most impressive fortifications in the world, including the amazing island fortresses (e.g. Sidhudurg) and fortifications in the flat-topped mountain peaks (e.g. Raigad Fort, Lohagad Fort).
-Ancient forts are surrounded by legends and mysteries.

 - Colonial architecture in Mumbai.
 In this giant metropolis are found several truly amazing examples of the late 19th – early 20th century architecture, uniting European and local trends – such as Chhatrapati Shivaji Terminus, Brihanmumbai Municipal Corporation building and many other buildings.

 If you see this after your page is loaded completely, leafletJS files are missing.